 The following is the assessment results from the ATTS for both breeds.

-Dogs Tested Number who Passed Number who Failed % who Passed
+Dogs Tested Number that Passed Number that Failed % that Passed

 538 410 128 76.2